-For Non-life and Health NSLT Underwriting risk, various sensitivities are analysed as part of the PIM Validation process and the ORSA process.
-The target of the sensitivity analysis is to identify the most sensitive parameters, to ensure the model's robustness and the appropriateness of its implementation.
+Various sensitivities are analysed for the non-life and the NSLT health underwriting risks as part of the PIM Validation process and the ORSA process.
+Ultimately, the aim of a sensitivity analysis is to identify the most sensitive parameters to ensure the model's robustness and the appropriateness of its implementation.

-The analysed parameters consist of calculated input parameters, parameters set by expert judgment as well as structural aspects of the model, hence all correlation levels are assessed as part of this process.
+The analysed parameters comprise calculated input parameters, parameters set by an expert judgement as well as structural aspects of the model, hence all correlation levels are assessed as part of this process.

-The most material sensitivity shocks are described below:
+The most material sensitivity shocks are as follows:

-- Increased correlation (+25% per correlation coefficient) for ultimate losses of premium risk which results in decreased Solvency ratio by 10.4 percentage points. - Increased correlation (+25% per correlation coefficient) for ultimate losses of reserve risk resulting in lower Solvency ratio by 9.9 percentage points. - 10% higher claims severity for all Nat Cat exposed contracts which results in 2.77% increased Non-life underwriting capital requirement, which results in 2.6 percentage points lower solvency ratio. - 5% increase in claims technical provisions best estimates, ultimate losses and standard deviations for reserve risk which results in increased total capital requirements by 1.5%.
-Taking into account the decrease in own funds the solvency ratio decreases by 20 percentage points.
+- Increased correlation (+25% per correlation coefficient) for ultimate losses of premium risk which results in decreased Solvency ratio by 8.2 percentage points. - Increased correlation (+25% per correlation coefficient) for ultimate losses of reserve risk resulting in lower Solvency ratio by 7 percentage points. - 10% uplift to claims severity for all nat cat exposed contracts which results in 4.11% increased the non-life underwriting capital requirement, which results in 3.1 percentage points lower solvency ratio. - 5% increase in claims technical provisions best estimates, ultimate losses and standard deviations for reserve risk which results in increased total capital requirements by 1.2%.
+Due to the decrease in own funds the solvency ratio decreases by 20 percentage points.

-In case of Life underwriting risks, the sensitivity analysis was focused specifically on Lapse risk since is the most significant risk in Life underwriting module nevertheless the impact of the scenario is less material in the range of 5 percentage points.
+In relation to life underwriting risks, the sensitivity analysis was carried out with focus on lapse risk since this is the most significant risk in life underwriting module.
+Nevertheless, the impact of the scenario is less material within the range of 5-6 percentage points.